-I am a Swiss artist based in London with an MFA from Central Saint Martins.
+I’m a Swiss artist based in London with an MFA from Central Saint Martins.
+My multidisciplinary practice spans found materials, choreography, drawing, film, language, and sound—brought together in what I call sculptural plays.

 contact: nadiaberri2021@gmail.com